-The AD9161/AD9162 are 11-bit and 16-bit single RF DACs with a SERDES interface.
-Figure 1 shows a detailed functional block diagram of the AD9161/AD9162.
+The AD9163 is a 16-bit single RF DAC and digital upconverter with a SERDES interface.
+Figure 1 shows a detailed functional block diagram of the AD9163.
 Eight high speed serial lanes carry data at a maximum speed of 12.5 Gbps, and either a 5 GSPS real input or a 2.5 GSPS complex input data rate to the DAC.
 Compared to either LVDS or CMOS interfaces, the SERDES interface simplifies pin count, board layout, and input clock requirements to the device.

 The clock for the input data is derived from the DAC clock, or device clock (required by the JESD204B specification).
 This device clock is sourced with a high fidelity direct external DAC sampling clock.
-The performance of the DAC can be optimized by using on-chip adjustments to the clock input accessible through the SPI port.
-The device can be configured to operate in one-lane, twolane, three-lane, four-lane, six-lane, or eight-lane modes, depending on the required input data rate.
+The performance of the DAC can be optimized by using on-chip adjustments to the clock input, accessible through the SPI port.
+The device can be configured to operate in one-lane, two-lane, three-lane, four-lane, six-lane, or eight-lane modes, depending on the required input data rate.

-The digital datapath of the AD9161/AD9162 offers a bypass $(1\times)$ mode (AD9162 only) and several interpolation modes $(2\times)$ $3\times$, $4\times$, $6\times$, $8\times$, $12\times$, $16\times$, and $24\times$) through either an initial halfband $(2\times)$ or third-band $(3\times)$ filter with programmable 80% or 90% bandwidth, and three subsequent half-band filters (all 90%) with a maximum DAC sample rate of 6 GSPS.
-An inverse sinc filter is provided to compensate for sinc related roll-off.
-An additional half-band filter, FIR85, takes advantage of the quadswitch architecture to interpolate on the falling edge of the clock, and effectively double the DAC update rate in 2× NRZ mode.
+The digital datapath of the AD9163 offers several interpolation modes ($6\times$, $8\times$, $12\times$, $16\times$, and $24\times$) through either an initial half-band ($2\times$) or third-band ($3\times$) filter with programmable 80% or 90% bandwidth, and three subsequent half-band filters (all 90%) with a maximum DAC sample rate of 6 GSPS.
+An inverse sinc filter is provided to compensate for sinc related rolloff.
+An additional half-band filter, FIR85, takes advantage of the quad-switch architecture to interpolate on the falling edge of the clock, and effectively double the DAC update rate in $2\times$ NRZ mode.
 A 48-bit programmable modulus NCO is provided to enable digital frequency shifts of signals with near infinite precision.
-The NCO can be operated alone in NCO only mode (AD9162 only) or with digital data from the SERDES interface and digital datapath.
+The NCO can be operated with digital data from the SERDES interface and digital datapath.
 The 100 MHz speed of the SPI write interface enables rapid updating of the frequency tuning word of the NCO.

-The AD9161/AD9162 DAC core provides a fully differential current output with a nominal full-scale current of 38.76 mA.
-The full-scale output current, I{OUTFS}, is user adjustable from 8 mA to 38.76 mA, typically.
+The AD9163 DAC core provides a fully differential current output with a nominal full-scale current of 38.76 mA.
+The full-scale output current, I{OUTFS} , is user adjustable from 8 mA to 38.76 mA, typically.
 The differential current outputs are complementary.
 The DAC uses the patented quad-switch architecture, which enables DAC decoder options to extend the output frequency range into the second and third Nyquist zones with Mix-Mode, return to zero (RZ) mode, and 2× NRZ mode (with FIR85 enabled).
-Operating as a real mode DAC in 1× bypass (AD9162 only) and NRZ mode, the output signal can range from 0 Hz to 2.5 GHz.
 Mix-Mode can be used to access 1.5 GHz to around 7.5 GHz.
-In the interpolation modes, the output can range from 0 Hz to 6 GHz in 2× NRZ mode using the NCO to shift a signal of up to 1.8 GHz instantaneous bandwidth to the desired four.
+In the interpolation modes, the output can range from 0 Hz to 6 GHz in 2× NRZ mode using the NCO to shift a signal of up to 1.8 GHz instantaneous bandwidth to the desired f{OUT} .

-The AD9161/AD9162 are capable of multichip synchronization that can both synchronize multiple DACs and establish a constant and deterministic latency (latency locking) path for the DACs.
+The AD9163 is capable of multichip synchronization that can both synchronize multiple DACs and establish a constant and deterministic latency (latency locking) path for the DACs.
 The latency for each of the DACs remains constant to within several DAC clock cycles from link establishment to link establishment.
-An external alignment (SYSREF±) signal makes the AD9161/AD9162 Subclass 1 compliant.
+An external alignment (SYSREF±) signal makes the AD9163 Subclass 1 compliant.
 Several modes of SYSREF± signal handling are available for use in the system.